-Your personal information is stored on your own UEL Direct account and it includes your name, date of birth, term-time contact address, home address and email/phone contact details.
+Your personal information is stored on your own UEL Direct account, and it includes your name, date of birth, term-time contact address, home address and email/phone contact details.
 It is essential that you keep this information up to date.
-You can change your personal information at any time by logging onto UEL Direct and going to "My Record" or logging onto https://myportal.uel.ac.uk/ and going to "My Profile".
-If you need to change your name or date of birth you will need to show original documents showing the correct name: please visit either of the Student Support Hubs with the correct documents for amendments.
+You can change your personal information at any time by logging on to UEL Direct and going to "My Record".
+If you need to change your name or date of birth, you will need to show original documents showing the correct name: please visit either of the Student Support Hubs with the correct documents for amendments.